 The marks will go off with a wet rubbing; they are easy to see and not so easily removed as chalk.
 Test before using, of course, as carbon may not go off completely from some fabric.
 And you cannot use it on dry cleanable fabrics and those which stain with water spots, like silk or clothes which may not be washed before use.

 The disadvantage is that the mark made is difficult to see if used alone so it cannot be used on see-through or printed clothes.
 Use cardboard underneath to protect the other side of clothes and surfaces.

 This refers to using needle and thread to make running stitches as the markings by hand sewing.

 It is the best method for marking darts and where you need the marks on either side of the fabric.
 What you do is mark with a chalk on one side or use a tracing paper and wheel to make markings on one side, then hand sew the line.

-A sliver of bar soap is used to mark fabric.
-It is cheap and you will have it at home always.
+A sliver of bar soap is used to mark the fabric.
+It is cheap, and you will have it at home always.